It’s official: Aussie blokes need to cut their sugar.

 Teenage boys are at risk

-Could sugar even be responsible for the mysterious decline in sperm counts seen across the Western world?
+Could sugar even be responsible for the mysterious decline in sperm counts across the Western world?

-Many blokes find quitting sugar a revelation in terms of their weight and energy levels.
-Footy personality Peter Fitzsimmons for example wrote that he ‘lost a quarter of my body weight simply by stopping the sugar and the grog.’
+Many blokes find quitting sugar a revelation regarding their weight and energy levels.
+Footy personality Peter Fitzsimmons for example, wrote that he ‘lost a quarter of my body weight simply by stopping the sugar and the grog.’

 Be a role model